cokolele/terraria-world-file-ts/README.md

 # Terraria world file - typescript

-Terraria world file parser and saver written in typescript
+Terraria world file parser written in typescript

 \- supports maps from 1.3.5.3 to 1.4.4.9